jt14den/better-research-software/episodes/04-code-readability.md

 By choosing custom code over standard and well-tested libraries, we are making our code less readable and understandable and more error-prone.

-The main functionality of our code can be rewritten as follows using the `Pandas` library to load and manipulate the data in data frames.
+The main functionality of our code can be rewritten as follows using the `pandas` library to load and manipulate the data in data frames.

 First, we need to install this dependency into our virtual environment (which should be active at this point).